OrnitOnGithub/haxtest/README.md

 ### Use it

-This client does not have a mod menu, everything is a key-bind.
+This client does not have a mod menu (yet), everything is a key-bind.
 Check Options > Controls > Key Binds in Minecraft.
 They're at the bottom usually.

+## Documentation

+java/ornit.haxtest/client is where all the good stuff happens.

+HaxtestClient.java is the "entry point" for the client.
+It defines keybinds, does the needed rendering, and calls the necessary modules.

+modules/ contains all the modules (hacks).
+Each module has three parts:
+- Module.active (bool)
+- Module.Toggle() (toggles module.active)
+- Module.Run() (runs the module, once) (HaxtestClient.java runs Module.Run() each tick if Module.active is true)

+render/ contains a bunch of functions for rendering.

+For even more info check the code lol